hushenwei2000/rvv-atg/README.md

 ## This is `test_all_elements` brach
 integer, fixpoint and floatingpoint three types of instructions only test one element now in `master` branch.
 This branch is to enhance the test to test all elements of vetor.
 - Progeress:
-   - integer and floating point ✔️(All configuration)
+   - integer, floating point, fixed point ✔️(All configuration)
-   - fix poiont  ✖️

 ❗️ **DO NOT** generate loadstore, mask and permute tests in this branch!